 Third countries and international relations

 From the Impact of Research Infrastructures Final Report, e-Infrastructures are defined as networked tools, data, instruments and resources that support virtual and heterogeneous communities of researchers and their cooperating partners, covering the entire R&D value chain.
 Characteristics of e-infrastructures that can support impact assessments include Accessibility, Efficiency, Innovativeness, Sustainability (availability of scientific data, knowledge and capacities) and Transformative character: push the boundaries of how science is made.
-Other impact areas to assessment EGI’s contribution include Innovation, Collaboration and Skills (human capital).
+Other impact areas to assess EGI’s contribution include Innovation, Collaboration and Skills (human capital).

 Risk assessment